Luís Oliveira

-Luís Airton Barroso "Lulù" de Oliveira (born 24 March 1969) is a football manager and former player.
+Luís Airton Barroso "Lulù" de Oliveira (born 24 March 1969) is a football manager, currently in charge of Venezia Women, and former player.
 A striker, he spent most of his playing career in Italy.
 Born in Brazil, Oliveira was an international footballer for Belgium.

 Playing career

 Club

 Born in 1969 in a favela in São Luís, Maranhão, Brazil, he was signed by Belgian club Anderlecht, where he started his career and played until 1992.

 He moved to Italy in 1992, where he played for Cagliari, Fiorentina, Bologna, Como, Catania, Foggia, Venezia and Lucchese, becoming famous in his early years at Cagliari and Fiorentina as a prolific and effective Serie A striker.

 In 2006, he accepted to play Nuorese of Serie C2/A, also in order to get closer to his family (his wife in Sardinia).
 In 2008, following the disbandment of his club, he agreed for a move to Serie D team Derthona.

 In July 2009, Oliveira moved back to Sardinia, joining Eccellenza club Muravera, a club from his wife's hometown.
 He retired in 2010 at the age of 41.